IBM-Blockchain-Identity/verify-creds-samples/README.md

 1. Visit your agent account management page and provision three new agents, `govdmv`, `ibmhr`, and `bbcu`.
 Save the passwords the you create for each agent; you'll need them later.

 2. Get the url for your account.
-This would have been emailed to you when you created your agent account.
+This was emailed to you when you created your agent account.

 3. Make sure all of your agents have their `role` set to `TRUST_ANCHOR`.
 This is a requirement for the agents to be able to issue credentials.
 You can use the following `curl` command to set this property on each of the above agents: